-The Altan Tsagaan Ovoo (ATO) gold and silver project is an operational open-pit mine located in the province of Dornod, Mongolia.
+The Altan Tsagaan Ovoo (ATO) gold and silver project is located in the province of Dornod, Mongolia.
 It is owned by Steppe Gold, a precious metals exploration company.

-The project is being developed in a phased manner, with the first phase having achieved commercial production in April 2020.
-The second phase involves the development of the ATO and Mungu deposits.
+The project is being developed in two phases, with the first phase having achieved commercial production in April 2020.
+A feasibility study for phase two was completed in October 2021 and involves the development of the ATO and Mungu deposits.

 The ATO property is located within the Tsagaan Ovoo soum territory in Dornod, Eastern Mongolia.
 It lies approximately 660km east of the capital city of Ulaanbaatar and 38km west of Tsagaan Ovoo soum.
 The project is situated in the mining licence MV-017111, which covers an area of 5,492.63ha.